-- Q1: How is GST calculated on a general policy premium sold to a registered person? - A1: The GST incurred is as shown in the following example:
+Q1: How is GST calculated on a general policy premium sold to a registered person?

+A1: The GST incurred is as shown in the following example:

 Basic premium 780.00

 Loading 300.00

 Total 1080.00

 NCD (-) 450.00

 Gross premium 630.00

+Premium payab le 635.40

+Stamp duty 10.00

+GST (6%) 35.40

 Rebate (-) 40.00 590.00

-GST (6%) 35.40

-Stamp duty 10.00

-Premium payable 635.40

-- Q2: An insurer/takaful operator sell a liability insurance policy plan covering all phases of the work done including towing, hook up, installation and commissioning process to a shipbuilder.
+- Q2: An insurer or takaful operator sell a liability insurance policy plan covering all phases of the work done including towing, hook up, installation and commissioning process to a shipbuilder.
 The shipbuilder carries out vessel conversion services at a local shipyard for a foreign ship owner and eventually tows the vessel out to international waters for the benefit of the foreign ship owner.
 What is the GST treatment on the single premium on the insurance plan where the plan is renewable annually? - A2: The shipbuilder's liability insurance policy will be subject to GST at the standard rate. - Q3: Under the guidelines for Islamic financial services on international currencies issued by Bank Negara, a licensed international takaful operator (ITO) incorporated as an entity/branch in Malaysia may conduct non-ringgit general and family takaful business and retakaful businesses.
 Presently, ITOs enjoy full income tax exemption for a period of 10 years.
-Are they also such similar treatment under the GST regime? - A3: There will be no GST exemption for all taxable supplies made by ITOs. - Q4: What is the GST implication on the personal accident policies (PA) sold to pupils studying in public or private schools, colleges, universities and other institutions of higher learning?
+Are they also such similar treatment under the GST regime? - A3: There will be no GST exemption for all taxable supplies made by ITOs. - Q4: What is the GST implication on the personal accident policies (PA) sold to pupils studying in public or private schools, colleges, universities and other institutions of higher learning? - A4: The insurance policies sold to students in educational institutions will be subject to GST at a standard rate. - Q5: What is the GST implication on the PA policies purchased by MARA from a local insurer or takaful operator to insure their scholars studying in universities and other institutions of higher learning in Australia?